When investing your vacation dollars, we recommend travel insurance

 7. Flight delays and airline strikes: covers missing the boat

-8. Weather delays: if your trip is delayed due to hurricanes, storms, volcano ash clouds…
+8. Weather delays: if your trip is delayed due to hurricanes, storms, volcanic ash clouds…

 9. Lost your passport: assistance when stranded abroad…